MeBr0/tiny-url/README.md

 ## Variables

-Use these variables to run project
+Use these variables to run project in `.env` file

 ```dotenv
 MONGO_URI=mongodb://localhost:27017